No dining in, social group sizes cut to 2 from July 22 as S'pore returns to phase 2

 SINGAPORE - Covid-19 measures will be tightened again from Thursday (July 22) to Aug 18, as Singapore goes back to phase two (heightened alert) to stem the recent spike in community cases.

-Dining in will not be allowed during this period, among other restrictions, Trade and Industry Minister Gan Kim Yong said on Tuesday.
+Dining in will not be allowed during this period, among other restrictions, Trade and Industry Minister Gan Kim Yong said at a press conference on Tuesday.
 Eateries can offer only takeaway and delivery options.

 Maximum group sizes for social gatherings will be reduced from five to two.
 The number of distinct visitors per household per day will also be capped at two, from the current five.

-The announcement by the multi-ministry task force tackling Covid-19 came as Singapore recorded its highest number of community cases since the pandemic began for the second straight day on Monday.
+The announcement by the multi-ministry task force tackling Covid-19 came as Singapore recorded another high in the number of community cases since the pandemic began.

-There were 163 locally transmitted Covid-19 cases on Monday, with the majority linked to the swelling Jurong Fishery Port cluster, which has 179 cases.
-The cluster linked to KTVs has 193 cases.
+There were 182 new locally transmitted cases of Covid-19 announced on Tuesday, including 135 linked to Jurong Fishery Port and 12 to KTV lounges.

+This is the third consecutive day that Singapore has recorded a new high in the number of community cases.
+While this was not good news, the momentum of increase has slowed, said Health Minister Ong Ye Kung at the press conference, which was held virtually.

 More clusters linked to Jurong Fishery Port, especially at wet markets and hawker food centres, have been uncovered, said the Ministry of Health (MOH) on Tuesday.